 (i) The plan must be developed by a qualified person.

 (ii) The plan must be designed to ensure that the requirements of this part are met.

-(iii) Where the qualified person determines that engineering expertise is needed for the planning, the employer must ensure that it is provided.
+(iii) Where the qualified person determines that engineering expertise is needed for the planning, you must ensure that it is provided.